SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

     - Logged and compared with validation loss for analysis → this is how you see if your model is learning.
   - **This is the heart of deep learning**: forward → loss → backward → update.
 9. **Validation Loop**
+  - set model to evaluation mode (disables dropout, batch norm updates, etc.)
-	-	Run the model on validation set (no gradients).
+	-	Run the model on validation split (no gradients or optimiser step).
+  -	**Metrics tracked**: Validation loss per epoch.
 	-	Compute average validation loss.
-	-	Update LR scheduler.
+	-	Scheduler step: Update LR scheduler.
-	-	Print progress.
+	-	**Logic**:
+    -	When validation loss improves (validation loss ↓) → save model, final model state will be best one
+    -	When validation loss stagnates/gets worse (validation loss ↑) → patience counter increases.
+    -	early stopping: Training stops early when overfitting begins (after 7 epochs of no improvement).
-  - **Rationale**: validation loss tells us if the model is generalising or just memorising.
+  - **Rationale**: validation loss tells us if the model is generalising or just memorising training data .
 10. **Early Stopping**
 	-	If validation loss improves → save model (`tcn_best.pt`).
 	-	If no improvement for 7 epochs → stop training early.
   - **Rationale**: protects against overfitting and wasted compute.
-11. **Debug Prints**
-  - Sanity checks ensure training data is valid:
-    -	Show unique values of targets.
-    - Binary targets are present (0 and 1).
-    -	Show regression range is healthy (min/max).
-    -	Check for NaN/Inf in inputs (pipeline clean)

 ### Summary of Flow
 **Inputs → Targets → Training → Validation → Early stopping → Saved best model**
 1. **Forward pass**: model computes predictions for the batch.